Achievable logoAchievable logo

 Other (metastases, abscess, trauma, hemangiomas, rare drug reactions (RhoGam), cysts, Gaucher Disease, Niemann-Pick disease)

-4. Differences between chyle and lymph: Chyle is a milky opalescent fluid containing chylomicrons and very low density lipoproteins (formed from dietary long-chain triglycerides) and cells.
+4. Differences between chyle and lymph: Chyle is a milky, opalescent fluid that contains chylomicrons and very low-density lipoproteins (formed from dietary long-chain triglycerides), along with cells.
 Chyle is rich in protein, fat, and white blood cells.
-Prolonged high-volume loss of chyle leads to nutritional failure and immunosuppression.
-Lymph is similar to plasma and interstitial fluid, consisting of proteins and immune cells.
-Lymph from the GI tract is chyle as it is high in fats absorbed from foods.
+Prolonged, high-volume loss of chyle can lead to nutritional failure and immunosuppression.
+Lymph is similar to plasma and interstitial fluid and consists mainly of proteins and immune cells.
+Lymph from the GI tract is chyle because it contains fats absorbed from food.

 5. M cells: Poliovirus, Reoviruses (think Rotavirus), EPEC E.coli, CXCR4 tropic strains of HIV, Shigella flexneri, Salmonella typhimurium, Yersinia pseudotuberculosis and Prions bind to M cells and penetrate the intestinal epithelium in this way.

-6. MALToma: It is a lymphoma, also called marginal zone B cell lymphoma, arising from the MALT tissues of the stomach (most common site).
-It is of B cell origin and has been associated with chronic gastritis caused by H pylori.
-They are CD5+ and Cyclin D1+.
-In the early stages, treatment of H.pylori infection leads to complete resolution of the lymphoma.
+6. MALToma: MALToma is a lymphoma (also called marginal zone B cell lymphoma) that arises from MALT tissues, most commonly in the stomach.
+It is of B cell origin and is associated with chronic gastritis caused by H pylori.
+In early stages, treatment of H.pylori infection can lead to complete resolution of the lymphoma.
 Other associations for MALTomas are - Chlamydia psittaci and ocular adnexal MALT lymphoma, Hepatitis C virus and salivary gland MALT lymphoma, and C. jejuni and immunoproliferative small intestinal disease.